pereira3R/System-Pharmacy-Java-Swing/README.md

-# System Pharmacy [Part 2]
+# System Pharmacy

-# Project-GroupSearchGPT

-Project started and completed in 2023, prepared in less than 1 week. <strong> To view the project go to: </strong> https://pereira3r.github.io/LandingPage-GroupSearchGPT/
+Project started at the beginning of 2023, more or less at the end of the semester, done in just 2 weeks.

 ## Overview
 The project is nothing more than a system made with Java using Java Swing, JDBC and MySQL to meet the requirements for the second test of Algorithms 3.